This privacy notice was last updated on the 1st January 2021.

 Our website contains links to other websites we think may be of interest.
 We do not have any control over other websites.
 You should read their Privacy Notice or other such statements to understand how they will collect and process your data.

-If you wish to make a complaint about how we process your data you can contact your local supervisory authority.
-If you are in the UK your local Supervisory Authority is the Information Commissioners Office (ICO) and their contact details are available on their website at https://ico.org.uk/global/contact-us.
+If you wish to make a complaint about how we process your data you can contact the UK Commissioner via the Information Commissioners Office (ICO).
+Contact details are available on their website at https://ico.org.uk/global/contact-us.